Drayson Racing

 Drayson Racing was originally going to enter their own team until starting a technical partnership with Jarno Trulli creating Trulli GP.

-Drayson Racing (known as Drayson Racing Technology) was a British motor racing team founded by Paul Drayson to compete in the British GT Championship.
+Drayson Racing (known as Drayson Racing Technology) was a British motor racing team founded by British businessman, amateur racing driver and Labour politician Paul Drayson to compete in the British GT Championship.
 Since then the team has run in the American Le Mans Series, Asian Le Mans Series and the 24 Hours of Le Mans.
 The team and its technology development sister company Drayson Technologies has been developing hardware for the electric racing series, FIA Formula E Championship.

+In 2011, Drayson Racing announced a partnership with Lola Cars to develop an experimental prototype electric racing vehicle.
+Based on the Lola B12/60 chassis, the Lola-Drayson B12/69 EV would use a drivetrain developed by Drayson Racing as a testbed for future Formula E entries.
+The team set a new world electric land speed record for an electric vehicle under 1000 kg at RAF Elvington in 2013.
+Drayson himself drove the B12/69 EV for the attempt, reaching a top speed of 204.2 mph to break the previous record of 175 mph that had stood since 1974.
 The company was dissolved in 2021.